 1. Plastic Bath Tubs

 Bathtubs for infants are difficult to store and maintain since you should wash them almost obsessively.
 You will need to give the baby a bath every day.
 Yet, a newborn only requires a safe bath, not an exclusive one.
 There are soft inserts that can fit your regular sinks and help you wash your little one safely for a lower price than a designated tub.
 Once your child outgrows the sink, you can use them in the bathtub.

 2. Wipe Warmers

 Another thing you don’t need for your baby are those fancy wipe warmers.
-Wipe warmers were developed to keep your baby warm in a room that might seem cold after taking a bath.
+Wipe warmers were developed to keep your child warm in a room that might seem cold after taking a bath.
 Stable room temperature can easily replace the wipe warmers.
 You don’t need to warm wipes which aren’t available for outdoor use.

 3. Diaper Bucket

 The diaper buckets or diaper disposal pails like those from Diaper Genie are expensive and also require pricey bags which you cannot replace with alternatives.
 These are dirt buckets especially made for storing used diapers.